-Middle school grades and percentages are calculated according to the table above.
-Weight for each course in middle school, will be reflective of the amount of contact time.
+Secondary school grades and percentages are calculated according to the table above.
+Weight for each course in grades 5-8 will be reflective of the amount of contact time.
 Standard core courses, which meet an average of 5 periods per week, will have a weight of 1.0.
 Any courses that meet more or less than 5 times per week will be adjusted accordingly.
-Art, Music and PE will receive a weight of 0.33.
+Art, Music, and PE will receive a weight of 0.33.